The Ultimate Guide to Brunch in Leeds City Centre

 Hotel Indigo, 2 Lower Briggate, Leeds LS1 4AE

-Hotel Indigo Leeds’ new restaurant only opened its doors earlier this year, but it’s already making waves as a go-to spot for brunch in Leeds city centre.
-Blending Mediterranean flavours with a Yorkshire twist, the menu is served in a stylish yet relaxed setting that’s perfect for weekend catch-ups or a midweek treat.
+Opened earlier this year, Hotel Indigo Leeds’ restaurant has quickly become a go-to spot for brunch in Leeds city centre.
+The menu blends Mediterranean flavours with a Yorkshire twist, served in a stylish yet relaxed setting that is perfect for weekend catch-ups or midweek treats.

-Got a sweet tooth?
-Their pancake brunch is a must-try: soft, fluffy lemon buttermilk pancakes layered with creamy ricotta, tangy orange compote, and a sprinkle of candied pistachios.
-A truly delicious way to start your day.
+Sweet treats include lemon buttermilk pancakes layered with creamy ricotta, tangy orange compote, and candied pistachios.

 Farmhouse